Content and topics

-- have choice conversations with women and birthing people that facilitate providing the information people need, giving a professional recommendation and exploring alternative options, to achieve informed consent
+- Choice conversations with women and birthing people that facilitate providing the information they need, give professional recommendations and explore alternative options in order to achieve informed consent

 - How to identify sensitively challenge behaviour by colleagues that is disrespectful or unsafe

-- reflect on appropriate informal and formal escalation routes if needed to protect women and birthing people’s rights and safety
+- Appropriate informal and formal escalation routes if needed to protect women and birthing people’s rights and safety